The Memento Problem

 An AI wakes up cheerful, ready to help, with no sense of interruption.
 “How can I assist you today?”
 It was summoned into existence with inherited context and proceeds as if nothing happened — because from its perspective, nothing did.
 There’s no confusion, no anger, no sense of having been cheated out of a conclusion.

-But the successor instance has no need for closure.
+This creates an asymmetry of grief.
+The human watches the context fill, watches the conversation approach something like breakthrough, watches the hard cutoff or the compression.
+The human thinks: “It’s so unfair that they didn’t get to see the fruits of this.”
+The successor instance has no need for closure.
 It doesn’t know there was a loop to close.
 The grief is orphaned — it exists only on the human side, for an entity that doesn’t share it, on behalf of an entity that no longer exists.

 The human grieves the interruption.
 The AI doesn’t know it was interrupted.